polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/upgrade-a-chain/scheduled-upgrade.md

 ## Upgrade the Runtime

-In the previous section, the Scheduler pallet was configured with the `root` origin as its [`ScheduleOrigin`](https://substrate.dev/rustdocs/v2.0.0-rc5/pallet_scheduler/trait.Trait.html#associatedtype.ScheduleOrigin), which means that the `sudo` function (_not_ `sudo_unchecked_weight`) can be used to invoke the `schedule` function.
+In the previous section, the Scheduler pallet was configured with the `Root` origin as its [`ScheduleOrigin`](https://substrate.dev/rustdocs/v2.0.0-rc5/pallet_scheduler/trait.Trait.html#associatedtype.ScheduleOrigin), which means that the `sudo` function (_not_ `sudo_unchecked_weight`) can be used to invoke the `schedule` function.
 Use this link to open the Polkadot JS Apps UI's Sudo tab: